-Captain Sir James Lucas Yeo was a skilled and inspirational seaman, and his career in the Royal Navy has been extensively documented.
+Captain Sir James Lucas Yeo, knighted in 1810, was a skilled and inspirational seaman, and his career in the Royal Navy has been extensively documented.
 His exploits in the 1812 war against the United States, during which he captained HMS Wolfe on Lake Ontario, led to the naming in his honour some years later of the Yeo Hall at the Royal Military College of Canada.
+He was buried at Portsmouth in 1818.

 There appears to be no record in England of the death of James Yeo senior, nor of the deaths of either of his wives, nor of the baptism of his son George.
 Perhaps these events took place abroad – do you have any information?
 If you do, please let us know via the Contact Us page.